david-wallace-croft/dioxus-prototype/README.md

 ## Test Static Prerendering with Hydration

 - npm test
-  - Deletes the distribution directory dist/ to remove files from a previous run
+  - Deletes the distribution directory dist/ to start clean
   - Makes the index.html page with the hydration code
   - Inserts the prerendered HTML
   - Formats the HTML using the prettier utility